tomcam/v/README.md

 * Create a directory in `/usr/local/lib/node_modules` with `vuepress-theme-` as a prefix for your theme name.
 In this example the base theme name is `starter1`.
 * Create a minimal `Layout.vue` in that directory.
+* Create a minimal `Home.vue` in the same directory with identical contents.
 * Add the base theme name to your `config.js`

 ### Set up directories in /usr/local/lib/node_modules